When you think of Poland, it’s often for the big city names of Karkow or Warsaw.

 Why?

-These little “munchkins” are part of Polish folklore, and you’ll find over 300 of them scattered all over the city area.
+These little “munchkins” are part of Polish folklore, and you’ll find over 300 of them scattered all over the city.

-In the 1980s, these dwarfs became a symbol of the underground protest movement called the Orange Alternative.
+In the 1980s, these dwarves became a symbol of the underground protest movement called the Orange Alternative.

 It was their calling card to stage peaceful but subversive protests.

-So, it can be now said instead of looking up to view the beauty of buildings and churches, look down.
+So, it can now be said that instead of looking up to view the beauty of buildings and churches, look down.

 6. Find a Cafe in Market Square

 You will fall in love with this medieval market square (well, technically, it’s a rectangle.)
-Once you enter Market Square, the stunning architecture has your jaw-dropping to take it all in.
+Once you enter Market Square, the stunning architecture will leave you jaw-dropping as you take it all in.

 Wroclaw’s market square is one of the largest in Europe and has two of the largest city halls in Poland.